yvann-ba/Robby-chatbot/README.md

 Launch the chat service locally :

-`streamlit run src/chatbot_csv.py`
+`streamlit run src/robby_chatbot.py`

 #### That's it!
 The service is now up and running locally. 🤗

 ## Information 📝:
-ChatBot-CSV features a chatbot with memory and a CSV agent.
+Robby-chatbot features a chatbot with memory and a CSV agent.
 The chatbot is specialized in discussing unique elements within the CSV with the user in a friendly and conversational manner (limited to about 4 rows at a time due to the nature of the ConversationalRetrievalChain).
 It is more suitable for a use case where a company uses a CSV to feed their chatbot, so it can answer questions from a user seeking information without necessarily knowing the data behind the chatbot.
 You can modify the prompt template in the code to customize the chatbot's response phrasing for your specific case.

 Example:
 Q: I'm looking for a restaurant in New York, what do you suggest?